 Pinguecula is a yellowish, raised growth on the conjunctiva.
 It’s usually on the side of the eye near your nose, but can happen on the other side too.
-A pinguecula is a deposit of protein, fat, or calcium.
+A pinguecula may contain deposits of protein, fat, or calcium.

 Pterygium is a growth of fleshy tissue (has blood vessels) that may start as a pinguecula.
 It can remain small or grow large enough to cover part of the cornea.
 When this happens, it can affect your vision.

 Both pinguecula and pterygium are believed to be caused by a combination of exposure to ultraviolet (UV) light from the sun, wind and dust.